 Wood Restoration Kit

-Permanent Solution for Repairing Wood Rot or Decay and Replacing Damaged Wood
+Permanent Solution for Repairing Wood Rot or Decay and Replacing Damaged Wood.

 This kit conveniently packages together equal volumes of LiquidWood® A and B, WoodEpox® A and B, and Abosolv.
 Choose from 3 sizes.
 Kit also contains disposable gloves, putty knife, mixing sticks, and instructions.
+Additional tools and accessories including measuring cups, disposable brushes, putty knives and more are available here.

 LiquidWood is a deep penetrating epoxy wood hardener that consolidates, regenerates, and waterproofs rotted, decayed, or dried-out wood.
 It restores structural strength and durability to wood fibers.